inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ## Architecture Compliance Review

+You are serving as the Chief Architect for an online grocer, headquartered in Los Angeles, California.
+After several years of continued profitable operations, the Board of Directors has approved a strategic plan to expand operations to major cities in the Southwestern United States.
+To realize this strategy, management has an Enterprise Architecture program in place to plan and implement the rollout which is estimated to take five years to complete.
+The program needs to consider how to take the current organization, physical plant, and information systems and transform them to support expanded operations.
+The TOGAF standard has been adopted as the methodology and framework for the Enterprise Architecture program.
+The CIO is the sponsor.
+A major concern that must be addressed is how to migrate from a “best-of-breed” logistics system that was built in the early days.
+It is not expected that this system will be able to scale to support the expanded operations.
+The CIO recognizes this and has an option to purchase a packaged solution from an industry leader in online sales and fulfillment.
+One disadvantage of this solution is that the terminology and definitions of its services do not align well to the current Enterprise Architecture.
+This is now being piloted in a major fulfillment center in Southern California.
+It is a large-scale project and members of your Enterprise Architecture team have been deeply involved with the pilot program.
+As part of the pilot program, the Architecture Board has requested a compliance review be held at the fulfilment center to determine the status of the implementation.
+The timing of the compliance review is such that there is still time to correct any major shortcomings with the proposed solution
+What approach should you adopt to ensure that the compliance reviews are conducted successfully?
+Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |
 | ----------- | ----------- | ----------- |
 | 1 | You assign the lead Enterprise Architect to coordinate the review.
 You request that she assemble a team of business and domain experts to conduct the interviews for the review.
 She should review the checklists that the team has prepared for the interviews to ensure they meet the criteria for the program and the business objectives.
 She should analyze the completed checklists.
 The responses to the interviews should then be compiled into a formal report together with recommendations | This is the best answer.
 It is most appropriate to the situation.
 It is a large-scale project and the Enterprise Architects have been heavily involved. ***In this approach the lead Enterprise Architect coordinates the review and assembles domain experts to manage the reviews***.
 This ***response includes the mention of checklists and them being reviewed as well*** as a formal report being produced together with recommendations |